janettem/Coding-Challenges/mod10Algorithm/README.md

 3 = 3
 ```

-If they match the credit card number passed the test.
+If they match, the credit card number passed the test.

 ## Usage
 Open this directory in a terminal.